Equivariant formality of isotropic torus actions: Background

-Associated to the homotopy quotient is a fiber bundle $X \to {}_S X \to BS$, called the \defd{Borel fibration}.\footnote{\ Explicitly, the map ${}_S X \longto BS$ takes the diagonal $S$-orbit ${}_S[e,x]$ of $(e,s) \in ES \x X$ to the $S$-orbit $Se \in BS$. } As noted in the introduction, an action of a topological group $S$ on a space $X$ is said to be \defd{equivariantly formal} if the fiber inclusion $X \longinc {}_S X$ in the Borel fibration surjects in cohomology. \footnote{\ Dating back to a notation ``$\not\sim 0$'' that Hans Samelson used~\cite{samelson1941samelson}, the inclusion of $X$ in ${}_S X$ in this instance has been said to be \emph{(totally) nonhomologous to zero} and~\cite{greubIII} \emph{(totally) noncohomologous to zero}, abbreviated variously \emph{TNHZ}, \emph{TNCZ}, and \emph{n.c.z.} In this work we maintain a respectful distance from such terminology. } This condition is equivalent to the spectral sequence of this bundle collapsing at the $E_2$ page~\cite[Lemma C.24, p.~208]{GGKbook} (see also the proof of \Cref{fpdim}).

-Recall that given a Lie group $G$ and closed subgroup $S$, the space $G/S$ of left cosets is a homogeneous space admitting a natural left $S$-action $s \cdot gS = (sg)S$, the \defd{isotropy action}.
-When the isotropy action of $S$ on $G/S$ is equivariantly formal we call the pair $(G,S)$ \defd{isotropy-formal}.
+where $EK \to BK$ is a universal principal $K$-bundle.
+Until the last appendix, all cohomology will be singular cohomology with \textbf{rational coefficients}, which will henceforth be suppressed in the notation.
+We write $\defm{\HK}$ for the coefficient ring $\H(BK) = \HK(\pt)$.
+Associated to the homotopy quotient is a fiber bundle $X \to {}_S X \to BS$, the \defd{Borel fibration}.
+As noted in the introduction, an action of a topological group $S$ on a space $X$ is said to be \defd{equivariantly formal} if the fiber inclusion $X \longinc {}_S X$ in this fibration surjects in cohomology.\footnote{\ Dating back to Hans Samelson's~\cite{samelson1941samelson} \emph{nicht homolog 0} and ``$\not\sim 0$'', a space $F$ has been said to be \emph{(totally) nonhomologous to zero} in a superspace $E$ if its inclusion induces an injection $H_* F \lt H_* E$.
+The inclusion has also been said to be \emph{(totally) noncohomologous to zero} in the same event, and the condition is abbreviated variously \emph{TNHZ}, \emph{TNCZ}, and \emph{n.c.z.}, notwithstanding the fact the map in cohomology is only injective if it is an isomorphism.
+In the present work we maintain a respectful distance from this terminology. } This condition is equivalent to the spectral sequence of this bundle collapsing at the $E_2$ page~\cite[Lem.~C.24, p.~208]{GGK}.
+Given a Lie group $G$ and closed subgroup $K$, we refer to the natural left $K$-action on the homogeneous space $G/K$ of left cosets as the \defd{isotropy action}.
+For brevity, when the isotropy action of $K$ on $G/K$ is equivariantly formal we call the pair $(G,K)$ \defd{isotropy-formal}.

-A (\emph{real}) \defd{torus} is a Lie group smoothly isomorphic to the direct product of finitely many copies of the complex circle group $S^1 \iso \U(1)$; for us tori are always considered as Lie groups.
-A one-dimensional torus is a \defd{circle}.
-Given a Lie group $G$, and a \toral subgroup $S$ of $G$, we consistently write \defd{$N = N_G(S)$} for the normalizer of $S$ in $G$ and \defd{$Z = Z_G(S)$} for the centralizer of $S$ in $G$.
-We say $S$ is \defd{reflected in $G$} if there is an element $w \in N_G(S)$ such that the inner automorphism $g \longmapsto wgw\-$ of $G$ restricts on $S$ to the involution $s \longmapsto s\-$.
-We then say as well that $w$ \defd{reflects $S$}.
-Descending to the level of Lie subalgebras of $\fg$, $w$ \defd{reflects $\fs$} if $\Ad(w)v = -v$ for all $v \in \fs$.